• Skip to main content

 Instructions

 • In a large mixing bowl, whisk together the flour and salt.
-Using your fingertips, cut the softened butter into the flour until the mixture resembles coarse sand.
-It should stick together slightly when pressed between your fingers.
+Add the softened butter and use your fingertips to work it into the flour until the mixture looks like coarse sand and holds together slightly when pressed.

 1 ¾ cups (210 grams) all-purpose flour, 3 tablespoons (42 grams) unsalted butter, 2 ½ teaspoons (7 grams) kosher salt